arthur-chipwon/software-study/example32/README.md

 * [${group_id}.target]
 * [${group_id}.test]

-## Command Line Instructions for Project Creation
+## Command-line Instructions for Project Creation

 This example is created by refered to a template of the archetype `eclipse-tycho-archetype`.
 Therefore to create a project do: